zetavg/chromium-website/site/blink/guidelines/web-platform-changes-guidelines/index.md

 title: Blink Values in Practice
 ---

+[TOC]

 ## Introduction

 The Blink project's [core values](/blink/guidelines/values) are to promote a useful and thriving web, while being a good user agent and safeguarding the openness of the web.
-We do this by shipping features that bring user benefit.

-Unlike many other platforms, the web has multiple implementations.
-The Blink project's primary lever for improving the experience of web users is by improving Chromium, and thus shipping (or unshipping) features to our users directly.
-But we strive to do so in a way that also helps other implementations.
-This increases the interoperable surface area of the web, which improves the experience of those users we do not directly serve, and helps safeguard the web's open nature.
+Our primary lever for doing this is in deciding what features to ship or unship to our users, which benefits our users directly.

+Unlike many other platforms, the web has multiple implementations, which is useful for maintaining its openness.
+Blink developers try their best to work with those other implementations to ship a consensus feature all at approximately the same time.
+When we can do this, the web platform moves forward smoothly.

+Other times, the priorities and values of the various implementations don't align so quickly.
 The Chromium project has been blessed with a large ecosystem of active contributors.
 As such, we can take on the responsibility of proving out features in our engine first, trialing them with users of Blink-based browsers ahead of general deployment across all engines and to more web users.
+If other engines do then deploy the new features, this increases the interoperable surface area of the web, which improves the experience of those users we do not directly serve.

-While we do so, it is imperative that we deliver the feature in a way that invites broad feedback, and makes it easy for other engines to implement if they decide the proposal is valuable for their users.
+For this to work, we have to ship each feature in a way that incorporates broad feedback and makes it easy for other engines to implement if and when they decide the feature is valuable for their users.

-This document outlines how the Blink project thinks about moving the web forward, and the reasoning behind the various processes and requirements we place on members of the Chromium community as part of the [launch process](/blink/launching-features) that puts our values into practice.
+This document describes how the Blink project uses and evaluates the requirements in our [launch process](/blink/launching-features) to ensure that new features put our values into practice.

 ## Finding balance